ericanderson2/leet-friends/README.md

 - Add friends by typing their name in the input box, and clicking the "Add Friend" button.
 - Remove friends by clicking on the red delete button in the top right corner of the friend box.
 - Edit a friend's nickname by clicking the ✎ button and entering an alias.
+- Toggle push notifications for a friend by clicking the 🔔 button.

 Each time you open the panel or add a friend, it will take about a second to fetch the data from the LeetCode API.